Fall Fishing

 Fall Fishing for Walleye (Pickerel)

-During the summer, I troll with a homemade rubber worm rig.
+During the summer, I troll with a trolling motor using a homemade rubber worm rig.
 On this rig are a few beads (usually yellow) before and after a spinner on a mono fishing line.
-The key is to troll dead slowly as they get lazy in the hotter water.
-Oddly, I’ve used the same system in the fall with great success for decades.
+The key is to troll dead slow as they get lazy in the hotter water.
+Oddly, I’ve used the same system during the early fall with great success for decades.

-Sometime in October comes a pivot point where the walleye head for the deep.
-You’ll know when this transition happens, as what worked before no longer does.
+Sometime in October comes a pivot point where the walleye head for deeper water.
+You’ll know when this fall transition happens, as what worked before no longer does.

-To fish the deep for walleye in the fall, find a drop-off where you can anchor over 50-60 ft deep water and drop a live minnow on a simple hook.
+To fish the deep for walleye in the fall months, find a drop-off where you can anchor over 50-60 ft deep water and drop a live minnow on a simple hook.
 Yes, it’s boring, but it works!
-This method has always carried my walleye fishing right into November when it was time to take the boat out of the water.
+This live bait method has always carried my walleye fishing right into the late fall when it was time to take the boat out of the water.

 Further Reading: A Promising Pike Fishing Rod = More Fish in the Boat